jeremydub/dot15d4/docs/driver/driver-design.md

 - Therefore all common radio hardware implements low-level optimizations outside the control of the CPU to ensure deterministic "hard realtime" execution.
 This includes offloading of MAC-level tasks to hardware or hardware-optimized event infrastructures (peripheral interconnect, interrupts, event-triggered hardware tasks, etc.)
 - Such hardware optimizations have to be pre-arranged in advance by the CPU usually concurrently with ongoing radio operations.

-To make it worse, current hardware not only automates execution of isolated pre-programmed radio tasks but also requires specific optimization of transitions between _pairs_ of tasks (e.g. fast RX-to-TX and the reverse, hardware-assisted chaining of CCA and TX operations, chaining of RX and ACK sending as well as TX and ACK reception, etc.).
+To make it worse, current hardware not only automates execution of isolated pre-programmed radio tasks but also requires specific optimization of transitions between _pairs_ of tasks (e.g. fast rx-to-tx and the reverse, hardware-assisted chaining of CCA and tx operations, chaining of rx and ACK sending as well as tx and ACK reception, etc.).
 This means that driver implementations need to be able to provide different execution paths for each combination of subsequent tasks.
 This is fundamentally impossible in the "best effort" model which is only ever aware of the currently executed task and therefore cannot pipeline future operations while the current task is still running.

 A fundamental shift in driver design is required to support task pipelining: